raporpe/defender-for-vm-analyzer/README.md

 3. All the resources are deployed to a resource group whose name starts with ```def-vm-analyzer-xxxxx```.
 Check if there was any error in the deployment.
 4. Check that the App Function is running by clicking on the "Functions" blade and then in ```defender-for-vm-analyzer```.
 Click the **Monitor** blade and wait for the function to run at least once (it runs at the start of every minute).
 Confirm that no exceptions are thrown.

 > In case you find the error ```"Cannot read the VM status.
 It might be due to incorrect role assigments or permissions.
-Both "Microsoft.Compute/virtualMachines/read" and "Microsoft.Compute/virtualMachines/instanceView/read" are required."``` or any other permission related error, go to the subscription resource and check in the IAM blade that the managed identity "def-vm-analyzer-xxxxx-identity" has the role "def-vm-analyzer-read-vm-metadata".
+Both "Microsoft.Compute/virtualMachines/read" and "Microsoft.Compute/virtualMachines/instanceView/read" are required."``` or any other permission related error, go to the subscription resource and check in the IAM blade that the managed identity "def-vm-analyzer-xxxxx-identity" has the role "def-vm-analyzer-read-vm-metadata". **The role assignment may fail during the deployment and this step might be necessary.**

-4. You can now go back to the resource group and look for the dashboard whose name is ```def-vm-analyzer-xxxxx-dashboard```.
+5. You can now go back to the resource group and look for the dashboard whose name is ```def-vm-analyzer-xxxxx-dashboard```.
 There you can check the results in the tile whose name is **Defender for Server cost for Databricks VMs**.
 This metric is in dollars and is calculated using the following query:

 ```sql
 let defenderForVMHourlyCost = 0.02;